IVPLabX/SCINet/README.md

     year      = {2025},
     pages     = {11898-11907},
 }
+@inproceedings{2026AAAI_TDCNet,
+  title     = {Spatio-Temporal Context Learning with Temporal Difference Convolution for Moving Infrared Small Target Detection}, author    = {Houzhang Fang and Shukai Guo and Qiuhuan Chen and Yi Chang and Luxin Yan}, booktitle   = {Proceedings of the AAAI Conference on Artificial Intelligence}, year      = {2026}, pages     = { },
+}
+@inproceedings{2026AAAI_JFD3,
+  title     = {Blur-Robust Detection via Feature Restoration: An End-to-End Framework for Prior-Guided Infrared UAV Target Detection}, author    = {Xiaolin Wang and Houzhang Fang and Qingshan Li and Lu Wang and Yi Chang and Luxin Yan}, booktitle   = {Proceedings of the AAAI Conference on Artificial Intelligence}, year      = {2026}, pages     = { },
+}
 @ARTICLE{2023TII_DAGNet,
   title     =  {Differentiated Attention Guided Network Over Hierarchical and Aggregated Features for Intelligent {UAV} Surveillance}, author    =  {Houzhang Fang and Zikai Liao and Xuhua Wang and Yi Chang and Luxin Yan},